dondish/taki-ai/README.md

 # Using the project
 `train.py` trains the AI.

-`main.py` let's you play against opponents with a random policy.
+`main.py` Let's you play against opponents.
+You can customize the agents which you play against.

+Random agents are pretty easy to beat since they are likely to draw cards when they are low on cards.

+AI Agents need to be given a model to use or else they will use the random policy.

 `game.py` defines all the classes needed to run the game.